Qualify for the Community Health Coverage Program (CHCP)

 Call us at 1-800-488-3590 (TTY 711) or visit ConnectforHealthCO.com to learn about other Kaiser Permanente for Individuals and Families plan choices.

-*Continued eligibility for the Colorado Bridge Program is not guaranteed.
-We reserve the right to close enrollment or change the Colorado Bridge Program eligibility rules at any time.
-If you are approved for the Colorado Bridge Program, the subsidy period is limited and we will contact you in the future to confirm that you still qualify.
+*Continued eligibility for CHCP is not guaranteed.
+We reserve the right to close enrollment or change the CHCP eligibility rules at any time.
+If you are approved for CHCP, the subsidy period is limited and we will contact you in the future to confirm that you still qualify.